 Deadly fires across California over the past several years have shown how wildfire has become a serious public health and safety issue.

 A new report has been released by the Child Poverty Action Group detailing food poverty and how it affects children in New Zealand.

 As California burns, oceans rise, storms intensify, and Greenland’s glaciers melt, the world continues to try to identify solutions to the ongoing climate crisis.

 A group of researchers has found that there are definite and viable sources of freshwater under our oceans.
-Adrian Werner of Flinders University has been leading a team studying groundwater and offshore aquifers and their findings suggest there is freshwater.

 Grant Galbreath looks at whether New Zealand can transition to a plant-based future?

 Are surfers selfish when it comes to looking after the environment?

 2018 saw the worst ice melts in New Zealand since the 1980s.
 But why are glaciers declining in Aotearoa?
 Mitch Fuller speaks with doctoral student Lauren Vargo about her research into glacial melting.